Buffalo Tail Consulting, LLC

 Technical assistance in aligning budgets with policy goals and program needs

 We are committed to empowering Tribes to effectively engage in federal Tribal consultations, listening sessions, congressional hearings, and budget formulation processes.
-Our approach helps identify strategic opportunities and navigate the complexities of federal systems, all while centering Tribal sovereignty and community priorities.

-Founder and CEO
+Founder and Principal

-She holds a Bachelor of Arts from the University of Iowa, a Master’s in Tribal Administration and Governance from the University of Minnesota Duluth, and a Certificate in Philanthropic Fundraising from the Lilly School of Philanthropy.
+She holds a Bachelor of Arts from the University of Iowa, a Master’s in Tribal Administration and Governance from the University of Minnesota Duluth, and a Certificate in Philanthropic Fundraising from the Lilly Family School of Philanthropy.

 Marisa Miakonda Cummings